Workplace and community safety

 At ASU, our approach is to take every reasonable precaution to prevent work-related injuries and illnesses.
 Unfortunately, injuries and illnesses still occur and when they do, ASU wants to learn from these incidents and put measures in place to prevent future occurrences.

 All employees must immediately report any injury or illness associated with an incident at work to their supervisor.
 This initiates a process to investigate the incident and put corrective action in place to prevent similar events from occurring in the future.
 All incidents resulting in an injury to an employee, student, visitor, or damage to ASU property in excess of $500 must be reported to EHS.
-Incidents may be reported online or you may report the incident by calling at 480-965-1823 or 480-727-9669.
+Incidents may be reported online, or you may report the incident by calling 480-965-1823 or 480-727-9669.

 Accident and incident reporting for supervisors